wp-plugins/whizz/readme.txt

-= 1.0.3 =
+= 1.0.6 =

-This version fixes jquery issue.
+This version fixes css issue.